News

 Yesterday, I was interviewed on Al Jazeera news about the Macron-Zuckerberg meeting (Warning: the linked page on Al Jazeera includes privacy-eroding trackers, including Facebook.)1 in which they apparently decided on a framework of “co-regulation.”
 This is not what I mean when I talk about the need to regulate surveillance capitalists.

 New blocking rules!
-On 9th May 2019, Laura blocked one blocker blocker, fixed two sites, blocked cookies for one tracker, and blocked seven new trackers.
+Laura blocked one blocker blocker, fixed two sites, blocked cookies for one tracker, and blocked seven new trackers.
 To get the new rules, choose ‘Update rules’ or ‘Check again now’ from Better’s menu.
 If you keep the macOS app open, the rules should auto-update.

 Slavery 2.0 and how to avoid it: a practical guide for cyborgs